 - Luke, You Are My Father: One episode has a 30 year old man announce this to Stanley.

-- Poorly Disguised Pilot: The pilot episode (which borrows heavily from the George & Mildred pilot) is syndicated as a Three's Company episode.
+- Poorly Disguised Pilot: "An Anniversary Surprise" from Three's Company helped set up the basic premise by having Stanley sell the apartment building.
+The actual pilot episode ("Moving On," which borrows heavily from the George & Mildred pilot) ended up being syndicated as a Three's Company episode.

 - Puppet Show: Stanley and Jeffery plan one for David's birthday party.